murderteeth/rarity-masterwork/README.md

 - Trapmaking (for future expansion)
 - Weaponsmithing

-Specialized skills are managed with the `rarity_crafting_skills` contract which works just like the existing core skills contract.
+Specialized skills are managed with the `rarity_crafting_skills` contract which works like the existing core skills contract.
 For example, raise a summoner's weaponsmithing specialization like this:

 ```ts
 const craftingSkills = await craftingSkills.get_skills(summoner);